Cabinet Refinishing vs. Cabinet Refacing

 - Thermofoil won’t work!
 If your doors and drawer fronts are thermofoil (the ones with the vinyl wrap that tends to peel when exposed to heat) or laminate, then refinishing won’t work.
 Refinishing requires that your cabinet doors be wood or MDF.
 Wood and MDF are porous, so they will accept paint and stain and allow for the top layers to be sanded away in order to receive fresh paint.
 Paint does not adhere well to vinyl or laminate doors (this isn’t to say that it can’t be done) but you will likely be disappointed in the results.

 - Re-styling is not an option.
 If you want to change the style or profile of the cabinet doors.
-Refinishing doesn’t allow you to change the style profile of the door, only the color, meaning you’d better like the style you’ve got!
-No matter what color you paint your arched, raised panel doors, they won’t look modern.
+Refinishing doesn’t allow you to change the style profile of the door, only the colour, meaning you’d better like the style you’ve got!
+No matter what colour you paint your arched, raised panel doors, they won’t look modern.

 - Details, Details.
 Careful painting with a roller or sprayer, sanding between coats, priming, taping off edges and walls… if this sounds like your worst nightmare then refinishing is likely not the home improvement project for you to tackle.